Most vapers are aware that E-Liquid is made from a mixture of flavourings, optional nicotine, propylene glycol (PG), and vegetable glycerin (VG).

 As a firm proponent of vaping over smoking, one of the most effective ways of switching over is to simulate smoking a cigarette as best you can.

-For new vapers who are just dipping their feet into the water, having access to the full-bodied flavour of very close to real authentic tobacco isn’t an advantage to be thrown out lightly.
+For new vapers just dipping their feet into the water, having access to the full-bodied flavour of very close to authentic tobacco isn’t an advantage to be thrown out lightly.

 Black Note wins this roundup, hands down.